ArslanShakoor/finance-tracker/README.md

 ## Database

-Sqlite3 database has been used to store stocks and to  create the relationship  between different users and stocks
+Sqlite3 to store stocks and to  create the relationship  between different users and stocks

 ## Deployment